Mastered1738/IPVO/README.md

 ### With Linux

 When you've installed Docker open your terminal and do the following.

-1. Position yourself in the folder in which you've downloaded/cloned the repo.
+Position yourself in the folder in which you've downloaded/cloned the repo.

+***
+Build the Docker image
 ```bash
 sudo docker build ./ipvo -t <yourusername>/nestjs
 ```